finicu212/OpenGL_Homeworks/README.md

 ### Pseudo-OOP design

-A compromise between using classes and plainly writing iterative code, I chose to use namespaces to organize methods / variables and code functionality.
-The main reason of not using classes is that writing boilerplate code is no longer an issue (which saves dev time) and also that I'm less bound to waste time planning ahead (and can just write the functional parts and be done with it).
+A compromise between using classes and plainly writing iterative code, I chose to use namespaces to organize methods / variables and code functionality. **why?**: way faster dev time than OOP (no boilerplate code, code just "flows" into place and less need of thinking ahead).

 Besides, I just wanted to try this approach out.